 We find that there is differential ranking of others by personal characteristics, but this discrimination is mainly statistical and clear incentives/signals eliminate it.
+Our design is robust in distinguishing statistical from taste-based discrimination.
+While we find no evidence of taste-based discrimination in this study, we do in a non-student population in Peru (Castillo, Petrie and Torero, 2006).
 Because payoffs in public goods games are increasing in the contributions of others, a payoff-maximizing individual would do best by choosing cooperative people to be in her group.
 This is precisely what we find.
 Past performance is a consistently strong predictor of how someone is ranked by others.